-The Aspire Zone foundation conducts numerous events throughout the year for kids like the summer camp, winter camp etc. Lots of sports events are also organised regularly.
+The Aspire Zone foundation conducts numerous events throughout the year for kids like the summer camp, winter camp, etc. Lots of sports events are also organized regularly.

-A Ladies Club which is the first of its kind in Qatar, operates in the Aspire Zone.
-It has been specially designed for the recreational needs of women, offering indoor and outdoor sport facilities.
+A Ladies Club which is the first of its kind in Qatar operates in the Aspire Zone.
+It has been specially designed for the recreational needs of women, offering indoor and outdoor sports facilities.